In addition to informative and fun meetings with door prizes and guest

 For clubs outside Texas, visit this Bob's Rock

-MISC (the first three are paid advertisers in our
+MISC (the first five are paid advertisers in our

 Rocks and Jewelry A friendly, well-stocked shop